 - Structural damage

-Red flags to look for when buying a used car
+4 red flags to look out for when buying a used car

-Some things should be considered a deal-breaker —or at least warrant an enormous price reduction:
+Some things should be considered a deal-breaker — or at least warrant an enormous price reduction.
+Look out for these red flags when buying a used car:

 - Has the car been previously written off?
-This means that it was decided that repairs would cost more than the car is worth.
-If a car has been previously written off, there’s a good chance it has some invisible damage or very shoddy repairs.
+This means it was decided that repairs would cost more than the car is worth.
+If a car has been written off or issued a salvage title, there’s a chance it has some invisible damage or shoddy repairs.

 - Has the odometer been rolled back?
-This is a tell-tale sign that the seller is trying to rip you off.
+This is a telltale sign the seller is trying to rip you off.
 Even if the odometer appears tampered with, it might be in your best interest to walk away.

 - Is it poorly maintained?
-If the car has a poor vehicle history, then it’s a long way from good as new and will likely not be the reliable vehicle you need.
+If the car has a poor vehicle history, then it’s a long way from good as new and will likely not be as reliable as other options out there.

-Finding out a car’s vehicle history can reveal to you the state of the car and its current value.
-Doing your research along with following a used car buying checklist can help ensure you the most bang for your buck instead of getting stuck with a lemon.
+Looking at a used car’s vehicle history report can give you an idea of the condition its in and current value.
+Doing your research along with following a used car buying checklist can help ensure you get the most bang for your buck.
+And when you’re ready to buy, compare your used car loan options to find the best deal available to you.

 Frequently asked questions